General Campground Information

 bring outside firewood due to the Emerald Ash Boer beetle

 RV/Tent: 48 Hours-To cancel your RV/Tent reservation - CALL us by 4 pm at least 2 days prior to the scheduled arrival date.
-A $10.00 cancellation fee will apply.
-Camping Cabin: 7 days-To cancel your Camping Cabin - CALL us by 4 pm at least 1 week prior to your arrival.
-A $10.00 cancellation fee will apply.
-Deluxe Cabin (Lodge) - CALL us 1 month before arrival.
-A $75.00 cancellation fee will apply.
+A $10.00 cancelation fee will apply.
+Camping Cabin: 7 days - To cancel your Camping Cabin - CALL us by 4 pm at least 1 week prior to your arrival.
+A $10.00 cancelation fee will apply.
+Deluxe Cabin (Lodge) or Conestoga Wagon - CALL us 1 month before arrival.
+A $75.00 cancelation fee will apply.
 After 1 month, there will be NO refund.
-NO REFUNDS Memorial Day, Labor Day and all Halloween Weekends Oct 1st thru Oct 31st.
+NO REFUNDS for Memorial Day, Labor Day, Fourth of July and all Halloween Weekends Oct 1st thru Oct 31st.

-We all love our pets but some campers do not !
-Remember to keep your 4 legged family member under control at all times.
-A 6 foot leash or less on them is a must at all times.
-Barking dogs will NOT BE tolerated, remember will NOT BE tolerated, some folks come to relax and sleep.
-4 legged family members left unattended at their campsite is a big no no!
-No 4 legged family members are allowed to stay in a cabin or lodge unattended.
+We all love our pets but some campers do not!
+Remember to keep your 4-legged family member under control at all times.
+A 6-foot leash or less on them is a must at all times.
+Barking dogs will NOT BE tolerated.
+Some folks come to relax and sleep.
+4-legged family members left unattended at their campsite is a big no-no!
+No 4-legged family members are allowed to stay in a cabin or lodge unattended.
 See the General Store if you need a sitter.
+Please remember to pick up after your pet at all times.
+If you are seen/reported not picking up after your pet, you will be asked to leave.

 All rates are subject to change without notice.

-Check-in times for sites and Cabins after 1:00 p.m.
+Check-in times for sites,Cabins, Lodges and Conestoga Wagons after 1:00 p.m.

 Visitor Policy